alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

 Content is replicated across nodes and delivered through peer-to-peer mechanisms while maintaining the user experience of traditional content delivery services we are accustomed to.
 Peer-to-peer technology is also helpful in providing content as quickly as possible.
 Fleek Network, at its basics, is a caching and delivery layer on top of FileCoin and IPFS, inheriting the benefits of years of research and the highest advancements in blockchain and internet data transmission technology.

-Offers an alternative route to access content without censorship that is more performant and cheaper!
-Promotes a decentralized economy by caching and serving content while incentivizing participants.
+Fleek Network is offering an alternative route to access content without censorship that is cheaper and more performant!
+The network promotes a decentralized economy by caching and serving content while incentivizing participants.
 It features caching, load balancing, reduced round trips (RTT), and in-memory caching for more demanded content for quicker trip time for first-byte (TTFB).
 In counterpart, content is cleared based on access popularity.

-Fleek Network relies on blockchain technology to handle governance and rewards.
+Fleek Network also relies on blockchain technology to handle governance and rewards.
 Adopting a shared economy model allows anyone to participate with bandwidth and computation in exchange for FLK, the native protocol token.
 All participants are bound to a consensus algorithm for transparency and verifiable metrics for a fairer and open community.

 Clients operate with the Fleek Network independently but interact with the network via Gateway nodes.
 The Gateway Nodes connect users to the closest Cache Nodes that are responsible for caching, replicating, and delivery of content through client-facing HTTPS GET and PUT methods.